mongodb/terraform-provider-mongodbatlas/contributing/testing-best-practices.md

 ## Local development

-- Many tests support use of environment variables `MONGODB_ATLAS_PROJECT_ID` and `MONGODB_ATLAS_CLUSTER_NAME` to resuse an exisiting project or cluster when runnning tests.
+- Many tests support use of environment variables `MONGODB_ATLAS_PROJECT_ID` and `MONGODB_ATLAS_CLUSTER_NAME` to re-use an exisiting project or cluster when runnning tests.
 This significantly reduces run duration for those tests.
 - Go test cache can be used without any special setup.
 - Some tests support [Hoverfly](https://docs.hoverfly.io/en/latest/).